-Where more than one histologic finding of CPR-related injury was identified in the same heart those were accounted separately for estimation of frequency and relation to time from CPR to death of each microscopic pattern.
+Where more than one CPR-related histologic finding was identified in the same heart those were accounted separately for estimation of frequency and relation to CPR-to-death time.

 Statistical analysis

-Continuous data normality was assessed by data distribution visualisation using histograms as well as the Shapiro-Wilk test.
+Continuous data normality was assessed by data distribution visualisation as well as the Shapiro-Wilk test.
+Differences in distribution of CPR-related injuries among distinct anatomical locations within the heart were estimated using the Chi-square test.
 Differences in CPR-to-death time between different histologic patterns of injury were estimated using the Kruskal-Wallis test with Bonferroni correction for multiple comparisons.
 A p-value < 0.05 was considered statistically significant.
-Data was summarised as mean and standard deviation (SD) or median and interquartile range (IQR) as appropriate.
+Data was summarised as mean and standard deviation (±SD) or median and interquartile range (IQR) as appropriate.
 Statistical analysis was performed by SPSS Statistics software v.28.0 (IBM Corp, Armonk, New York, USA).

 Results

 A total of 2,568 consecutive cases referred to our department by more than 100 centres across the UK over the 5-year period were reviewed to identify those with macroscopic and/or microscopic features of CPR-related injuries.
 Such findings were described in a subset of 126 (4.9%) cases among the initial cohort.
 Cardiac specimens with CPR-related injuries were referred either as whole hearts (n = 84; 66.6%) or as H&E-stained heart tissue sections (n = 42; 33.4%).
-The mean age at death was 37.1 (16.3) years and most cases were male (n = 71; 56.3%).
-The mean survival time following CPR was 2.7 (3.4) days.
+The mean age at death was 37.1 (±16.3) years and most cases were male (n = 71; 56.3%).
+The mean survival time following CPR was 2.7 (±3.4) days.

-Various macroscopic and, to a greater extent, microscopic injury patterns following CPR were observed.
+Various macroscopic injury patterns following CPR were observed.
 On external examination of whole hearts, 9 (10.7%) cases showed evidence of epicardial haemorrhage ranging from small petechiae in the epicardial fat surrounding blood vessels to extensive haemorrhage in the epicardial fat at the atrioventricular groove extending into the atrial subendocardial tissue (Figures 1A – 1C).
 Within the heart itself, there was subendocardial haemorrhage (SEH) in 17 (13.5%) cases, predominantly circumferentially within the left ventricular walls but also within the interventricular septum (Figure 1D) or focally confined to the trabeculae and papillary muscles (Figure 1E).
 Most severe changes with circumferential haemorrhage in mid ventricular wall and subendocardium were noted in cases in which a mechanical Lucas machine was used (Figure 1E).